Caprice Resources

 Sampling To Date Indicates High Magnetic Rare Earth Component

-The Mukinbudin REE Project consists of one tenement, E70/5939, covering 384km2 and two applications, E70/6519 and E70/6520, covering 198km2.
+The Mukinbudin REE Project consists of one tenement, E70/5939, covering 384km2.
 The Project is located approximately 25km northwest of the town of Mukinbudin, 250km northeast of Perth.
 The region has received limited historical exploration for rare earths, however recently discovered pegmatite and clay hosted REE occurrences within the district has highlighted the potential for Mukinbudin as a new frontier for REE exploration.

 Access to the Project is gained via sealed roads from Perth or Merredin, with many unsealed roads crosscutting the tenement, facilitating excellent access across the Project.
 The tenement overlies freehold farming properties, so on-ground access to key areas will require agreements with land holders.